pyudev/pyudev/doc/index.rst

    pip install pyudev

 apipkg_ will be installed automatically.
-To load the module, libudev must be available.
+Additionally libudev must be available at runtime in order to import :mod:`pyudev`.

 Documentation